ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The remaining water abstraction volume is demanded to the rivers.
 The amount of water that *should be* extracted from the rivers is computed by:

-$$
-WaterToBeAbstractedChannels = TotalWaterAbstractionFromSurfaceWater - WaterAbstractedLakesReservoirs
+<br>*WaterToBeAbstractedChannels = TotalAbstractionFromSurfaceWater - WaterAbstractedLakesReservoirs*
-$$

-$WaterToBeAbstractedChannels$ is withdrawn from discharge in the river network within the same *water region*.
+*WaterToBeAbstractedChannels* is withdrawn from discharge in the river network within the same *water region*.
 Moreoever, since the exact locations of abstractions are typically not known, river water abstractions are assumed to be homogeneously distributed within the *water region*.

-River discharge at aech time step $Q_{ch}$ is computed by the routing modules, using either the [kinematic approach](https://ec-jrc.github.io/lisflood-model/2_16_stdLISFLOOD_channel-routing/) or the [dynamic approach](https://ec-jrc.github.io/lisflood-model/3_06_optLISFLOOD_dynamic-wave/).
+River discharge at aech time step $Q_{ch}$ is computed by the [routing module](https://ec-jrc.github.io/lisflood-model/2_16_stdLISFLOOD_channel-routing/).
 A minum amount of water must always flow in a river.
 This value is the *environmental flow threshold* ($EFlowThreshold$) and it is imposed by the user in the settingsfile:

 ```xml